jonobr1/two.js/wiki/documentation/effects/gradient/README.md

 | `stops` | A list of [Two.Stop](/documentation/stop)s that contain the gradient fill pattern for the gradient. |

 This is the base class for constructing different types of gradients with Two.js.
-The two common gradients are [Two.LinearGradient](/documentation/lineargradient) and {@link Two.RadialGradient}.
+The two common gradients are [Two.LinearGradient](/documentation/lineargradient) and [Two.RadialGradient](/documentation/radialgradient).